 The investigating officers will initiate the process of obtaining assistance for you.
-They may advise or direct you to contact the Victim Services Unit.
+They may advise or direct you to contact Crime and Trauma-Informed Support Services (CTSS).
 This unit is made up of Police Service staff and Victim Advocates.
 Advocates are volunteers from the community, extensively trained by the Police Service in areas such as:

 - crisis intervention